 Proposed Rule 30(d)(1), which provides "Unless otherwise stipulated or ordered by the court, a deposition is limited to 1 day of 7 hours.
 The court must allow additional time if needed to fairly examine the deponent or if the deponent, another person, or any other circumstance impedes or delays the examination."

 The Committee's report and a proposed new Mass.
 R. Civ.
 P. 30 appear at the links below.
-Comments should be directed to Christine P. Burak, Supreme Judicial Court, John Adams Courthouse, One Pemberton Square, Boston, MA 02108 on or before January 31, 2021.
+Comments should be directed to Christine P. Burak, Supreme Judicial Court, John Adams Courthouse, One Pemberton Square, Boston, MA 02108 on or before February 17, 2021 (please note that this is an extension of the previous deadline of January 31, 2021).
 Comments may also be emailed to firstname.lastname@example.org.
 Comments received will be made available to the public.